 During this, they are being hunted down, and some killed, by a living shadow.
 It appears to have heat vision and is hungry for people...

-For a sense of roundness, despite all the characters having supposed to have amnesia(!), you have the nerd, the slut, the scary guy, the one who just dies first, the moany chick, the hero, the heroine... etc... etc....
+For a sense of roundness, despite all the characters having supposed amnesia(!), you have the nerd, the vixen, the scary guy, the one who just dies first, the moan-y chick who's probably talking sense, the hero, the heroine... etc... etc....

 As well as trying to find their way out of the asylum, avoid or vanquish the monster and find out who they are, they also attempt to solve the mystery of what has happened to them.